Comcast/drone-cloudfoundry/README.md

 ## Docker

-Build the Docker container using `make`:
+Build the container using `make`:

 ```
-make deps build docker
+make deps docker
 ```

 ### Example